DOWIE DOOLE WINES

 The founders can still be found managing the vineyards they brought into Dowie Doole in the first place: Drew Dowie and Lulu Lunn’s Tintookie, Norm and Jane Doole’s Cali Road and Leigh and Jen Gilligan’s Rifle Range, as well as the Dooles’ vineyard at Kuitpo in the Adelaide Hills, just east of McLaren Vale.
 Thomas works closely with all of them.

-Dowie Doole’s Shiraz offerings are a journey into this complex grape, which tends to grow relatively small in McLaren Vale and offers complexity despite its soft feel in the mouth.
+Dowie Doole Shiraz offers are a journey into this complex grape, which tends to grow relatively small in McLaren Vale and offers complexity despite its soft feel in the mouth.
 The far-from-basic Dowie Doole Shiraz is a deep crimson colour and has the unmistakable McLaren Vale Shiraz bouquet: sweet plums, dark cherries, cloves, spices, and toasty oak characters showing through.
 The palate is rich and full with layers of dark fruits, licorice and plums and has a fine, velvety tannin structure, with 18 months in oak adding spice.
 In the best years, the Reserve expresses dark chocolate, dark fruits and dark spices within a lattice of tannin giving it marvelous longevity.
 There are also single-vineyard and single-plot releases such as the bold, spicy California Road and Scarce Earth - as its name suggests, earthy with leather and perfume on the nose.
 Moxie is a sparkling Shiraz - velvety cherries and blackcurrants with just the right level of sweetness.
+The flavours, as well as the distinct characteristics of this sparkling Shiraz make it a truly unique wine.
 Dowie Doole’s second label, Spitting Spider - classified as South Australia as it uses some grapes from outside McLaren Vale - has an excellent value Shiraz that could convert the arachnophobic.

 While McLaren Vale is best known for its production of Shiraz, the region’s huge variation in soil types, Mediterranean four-seasons climate and proximity to the ocean (on St Vincent’s Gulf, south of Adelaide) and its breezes, mean that it suits many grape varieties.
 The scope of Dowie Doole’s production reflects this, not only with single-variety bottlings - McLaren Vale Cabernet Sauvignon, Sauvignon Blanc, Chenin Blanc (plus single-vineyard Tintookie Chenin Blanc), Vermentino, Cane Cut Viognier and Spitting Spider South Australia Chardonnay - but also with blends.
 Hooley Dooley combines the Cabernet Sauvignon bouquet of blackcurrant and mint with dark berried, spicy Shiraz and Merlot’s soft red fruits.
 The playful G&T stands for Grenache and Tempranillo, medium-bodied and elegantly spicy over early summer fruits.
 And under the name of one of the founders, Gilligan, there is a red blend of Shiraz, Grenache and Mourvèdre and a white pairing of Roussanne and Marsanne.